 Jenna Baron is no stranger to the region, having spent her college years at the University of Pittsburgh.
 She studied Anthropology, with a minor in Global Studies and African Studies.
 During her time in college, she co-founded the Pittsburgh Refugee Youth Summer Enrichment Academy and was active in Keep It Real, a student group that provides after-school tutoring to Somali Bantu refugee youth.
-Currently, Jenna lives in Nairobi, Kenya as a Fulbright Research Scholar.
+Also, Jenna lived, for a time, in Nairobi, Kenya as a Fulbright Research Scholar.
 Outside of her work, Jenna loves to salsa dance and to explore new places.
-Jenna is serving at United Way Be There.
+Jenna served at United Way Be There.

 BRENDAN ERB (Harrisonburg, VA/Eastern Mennonite University ’14)

 Brendan Erb, a native of Harrisonburg, VA, graduated from Eastern Mennonite University with a degree in English and license in Secondary Education.
 Brendan has much experience working with youth, including several student teaching experiences and several years as a camp counselor at Camp Hebron.
 In addition to teaching, Brendan represented his senior class as co-president.
-Brendan is excited to get to know the neighborhoods of Pittsburgh better during his year.
-You may find him out and about in Pittsburgh, running, playing volleyball and tennis, or playing board games.
-Brendan is serving at Green Building Alliance.
+Brendan enjoyed getting to know the neighborhoods of Pittsburgh better during his year.
+You may have seen him out and about in Pittsburgh, running, playing volleyball and tennis, or playing board games.
+Brendan served at Green Building Alliance.

 CHAD GREEN (Butler, PA / Waynesburg University ’14)